pspk2004/ServeSmart/README.md

 ## ⚙️ How to Run Locally

-Follow these steps to get a copy of the project up and running on your own computer.
+Follow these steps to get a copy of the project up and running on your own computer for development and testing.

 ### Prerequisites

 - Python 3.9+
-- Git
+- A code editor like Visual Studio Code.
-- A free Vercel account (to host the Postgres database)
+- A free Vercel account (to host the Postgres database).

 ### 1. Set Up the Database on Vercel

-This project uses a cloud-hosted Postgres database from Vercel.
+This project is designed to connect to a Vercel Postgres database, which is free and easy to set up.

-1.  **Create a Vercel Postgres Database:** Log in to Vercel, go to the "Storage" tab, and create a new, free Postgres database.
+1.  **Create a Vercel Postgres Database:** Log in to your Vercel account, go to the "Storage" tab, and create a new, free Postgres database.
 2.  **Get Your Connection String:** In the database settings, go to the ".env.local" or "Connection Strings" tab and copy the `POSTGRES_URL`.
-This is your database address and password.
+This is your complete database address and password.

 ### 2. Set Up the Project Locally